pujakc/Project4/README.md

 The aphorism "you got to spend money to make money" holds up when it comes to helping predict what the most profitable movies are, particularly in the post-2007 streaming era.
 This is also reflected in the data showing that the **median** movie profit is down, while the **mean** movie profit is up, reinforcing how it's the few big blockbusters that are driving up movie profits, rather than a larger number of smaller and mid-budget.

 We can conclude that Movies with higher budget and optimal runtimes tend to be more successful.
-Well establised production companies have a significant impact on movie profitability.
-The involvement of popular stars enhances a movie's chances of success.Certain genres and strategic releas timings like holiday seasons and summer are associated with higher profitability.
+Well established production companies have a significant impact on movie profitability.
+The involvement of popular stars enhances a movie's chances of success.
+Certain genres and strategic release timings like holiday seasons and summer are associated with higher profitability.

 ## Recommendations
-- Invest in High Budgets, allocate sufficient funds to prodution and marketing to increase the chances of movie success.
+- Invest in High Budgets, allocate sufficient funds to production and marketing to increase the chances of movie success.
 - Make sure the movies have an optimal runtime that suits audience preferences
 - Collaborate with well-known production companies to leverage their market influence.
-- Cast high-progfile actors to attract larger audience.
+- Cast high-profile actors to attract larger audience.
 - Plan movie releases during peak seasons like summer and holidays to increase the viewers
-- Invest in top influencial genre to  mitigate risks.
+- Invest in top genres like animation, comedy and drama to  mitigate risks.

 By following above recommendations, movie producers and studios can enhance the likelihood of their movies achieving greater profitability and success.
 Greater popularity and success indicates more movie production which leads to more employment across the industry.